 If you find new bone, it will remain at the Wyoming Dinosaur Center as they are your contribution to science.
 Your name, the bone and location will be recorded in our bone registry for all to see!
 The information and bones you gather will be used to help our scientific studies.
 Of course, we cannot guarantee you will find a bone, but even if you do not, you have helped scientists learn more about the site itself.

-The Dig For A Day Program is open to all ages, regardless of experience; however, a parent or legal guardian must accompany anyone under age 18.
-The program is limited to first-come-first-serve,
+The Dig for a Day Program allows ages 3 and up to participate , regardless of experience; however, a parent or legal guardian must accompany anyone under age 18.
+The program is limited to first come-first serve,

 View the Wyoming Dinosaur Center cancellation policy.